 The town of Hashitate was once a port of call for many Kitamaebune vessels.
-Conveniently set half-way of the maritime road connecting Osaka to Hokkaido, many company owners built splendid estates in this area.
-Zoroku-en embodies the genuine architectural style that characterizes many of the remaining Kitamaebune residences.
-Both the materials used and the collections of crafts displayed give an idea of the wealthy life-style the company owners enjoyed.
+Conveniently set midway along the maritime road connecting Osaka to Hokkaido, many Kitamaebune shipowners built splendid estates in this area.
+Amongst them, the Zorokuen is one of the most iconic embodiments of the architectural style that characterizes many of the Kitamaebune residences preserved in the Hashitate district.
+Featuring a red-tiled roof and wide-spaced, lavish interiors, both the materials used to construct the estate, and the collection of crafts displayed in the seven storehouses of the estate paint an illuminating portrait of the wealthy lifestyle enjoyed by the Kitamaebune shipowners back in the day.

-One of the many commanding views towards the Sea of Japan to be found along the Hashitate coastline.
-Others follow all the way through this path, ultimately leading to the Kasa no Misaki point.
-A very delightful stroll to do on a sunny day, at a reasonable pace to get the best of this gorgeous panorama.
+One of the many commanding views of the Sea of Japan to be found along the Hashitate coastline.
+Others follow all the way through this path, ultimately leading to the Kasa no Misaki Point.
+A delightful stroll on a sunny day, best taken at a leisurely pace to get the best of this gorgeous panorama.

-Highly recognizable by its white lighthouse, the Kasa no Misaki Point provides another stunning viewpoint over the Sea of Japan.
-Here, you will find yourself under nature's realm as strong marine winds erode the land and tireless waves keep pounding on the rocks.
-On a clear day, both the Tojinbo and Noto coastlines can be grasped in a single gorgeous panorama.
-Adjacent to the path that leads to the point, the Kasa no Misaki café, a restaurant and art gallery, is a nice place to stop by and try the sophisticated Kaga Parfait that echoes the story of the trading vessels that thrived off the Sea of Japan’s coasts.
+Easily recognizable by its white lighthouse, Kasa no Misaki Point provides another stunning viewpoint over the Sea of Japan.
+Here, you will find yourself in nature's realm as strong marine winds erode the land and tireless waves keep pounding on the rocks.
+On a clear day, both the Tojinbo and Noto coastlines can be seen in a single gorgeous panorama.

-This yet another splendid spot on the Sea of Japan is often associated with a crucial moment in Japanese history.
+Yet another splendid spot on the Sea of Japan, it is often associated with a crucial moment in Japanese history.
 At the end of the 12th century, in a context of raging samurai clan wars, the powerful general Minamoto Yoshitsune and his entourage were exiled from Kyoto and started roaming the roads of Japan trying to sneak back in.
 Amagozen, a young courtesan, chose to escape her fate here by letting herself fall off the cliff.

-Nearby, there is the Amagozen expressway service area where you will find, restaurants, souvenir shops and a café with a nice panoramic view towards the harbor and the sea.
+Nearby, there is the Amagozen expressway service area where you will find restaurants, souvenir shops, and a café with a nice panoramic view of the harbor and the sea.